rbardaji/mooda/docs/api_reference/access/egim/to_waterframe.md

 Returns | Description | Type
 --- | --- | ---
-wf |  Data and metadata formated in a WaterFrame Object. | mooda WaterFrame
+wf |  Data and metadata formatted in a WaterFrame. | WaterFrame

 Return to the [EGIM Index](index_egim.md).